 Houston - photo in Daily Cougar publicizing free concert Sep.
 29, 1972

 Sep.
 29 San Antonio, Texas Laurie Auditorium opened for Frampton’s Camel.
 This would have made for a busy day as the band had just finished a free concert in Houston that very afternoon, as described in the above listing.

 Sep.
-30 Arlington, Texas University of Texas - Texas Hall Steve Miller headlined here and it’s believed GG was his support act.
+30 Arlington, Texas University of Texas - Texas Hall Steve Miller headlined here, supported by Frampton’s Camel and Giant, who probably opened the show.

 Oct.
 1 Houston, Texas Music Hall opened the show, followed by Frampton’s Camel and headliner Steve Miller.
 Giant played Houston several times through the years, but Gary recalls one particularly tough gig there that they played after engaging in too much sunbathing in the nearby city of Galveston.
 John got the worst of it, ending up with the top of his head seriously sunburned, but he didn’t let it affect his playing at the show.
 Unfortunately, it’s not known at which concert or in which year this took place.